cmczsa/snake-GP-MPC/MPC/Readme.md

 # More MPC Examples

-If you want to learn more examples about casADi and MPC, please browse my another repository "".
+If you want to learn more examples about casADi and MPC, please browse another repository "Snake-EMPC-casADI".